enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 `providers` array in the encryption configuration file and set the following properties:

 ### KMS v1 {#configuring-the-kms-provider-kms-v1}
 * `apiVersion`: API Version for KMS provider.
-Leave this value empty.
+Leave this value empty or set it to `v1`.
 * `name`: Display name of the KMS plugin.
 Cannot be changed once set.
 * `endpoint`: Listen address of the gRPC server (KMS plugin).
 The endpoint is a UNIX domain socket.
 * `cachesize`: Number of data encryption keys (DEKs) to be cached in the clear.